lat9/one_page_checkout_guest/docs/one_page_checkout/developer/storefront.md

 *OPC-GC/RA* ***does not*** create `customers` database records for its processing; address- and contact-information for a guest-placed order is recorded *only in that order*.
 Instead, its admin-initialization script creates "dummy" records that identify a guest-customer (in the `customers` and `customers_info` tables) as well as "dummy" records that identify a temporary billing- and shipping-address (in the `address_book` table).

-Unlike its predecessors, here is no `no_account` page provided for *OPC-GC*.
+Unlike its predecessors, there is no `no_account` page provided for *OPC-GC*.
 Instead, an alternate template-display for the store's `login` page begins the guest's checkout and the guest-customer's contact information is gathered as a first step in the *OPC* checkout process. *OPC-GC/RA* modifies the flow of that and other pages within the store when its features are enabled:

 Page Name | Modifications
 -------------  | -------------